ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

    resolution** are conventionally done by C++ subclasses with proper `Set/Get` accessors, `Modified()` events, and `Copy()`/ `PrintSelf()` / `WriteXML()` / `ReadXMLAttributes()` semantics.
-   The `vtkMRMLScriptedNode` mechanism exists for declaring node attributes from Python but is limited compared to a proper C++ subclass — and the limitations are precisely the ones that hurt for a clinical artefact (introspectability, storage
+   The `vtkMRMLScriptedModuleNode` mechanism exists for declaring node attributes from Python but is limited compared to a proper C++ subclass — and the limitations are precisely the ones that hurt for a clinical artefact (introspectability, storage